5 Upper bounds on R(3,k)

 So the inequality holds on average, and thus there exists a good choice of v for the induction.

-Proof.
+Second proof of Theorem 5.2.
 Choose an independent set I uniformly at random among all independent sets.
 We’ll show

 𝔼|I|cndlogd.